-Step 1 - What Do You Need?
+Step 1 - Understand What You Need

 You could go for a detox-only programme, but run greater risk of future relapse if other supports are not in place.

-Step 2 - The Day To Day Inside A Clinic
+Step 2 - The Rehab Need-To-Knows

 Whilst not the most exciting part of the journey, this is a necessary means to help you monitor progress toward your long term vision.
 It's worth making the effort here.